Tramadol For Dogs

 Indeed, some dogs ironically aren’t sedated but go the other way and are restless, pace, and seem unable to settle.
 Other recognized side effects are vomiting, diarrhea, constipation, or decreased appetite.
 These effects usually wear off as the drug leaves their system, but be sure to let your vet know for future reference and to discuss what to do when the next dose falls due.

-In cases of severe overdose, such as when the dog swallows all their medication in one go, contact your vet immediately.
+In cases of severe overdoses, such as when the dog swallows all their medication in one go, contact your vet immediately.
 The signs of overdose include collapse or profound sedation, drooling, breathing difficulties, and even seizures.
 Your vet will administer drugs to counteract the neurological effects and give supportive care with intravenous fluids.

 Tramadol Dosage for Dogs